-Aldo Noto is a partner with the firm and concentrates his practice in the area of domestic and international intellectual property rights, including patents, trade secrets, copyrights, and trademarks, with an emphasis on contested matters.
+Aldo Noto concentrates his practice in the area of domestic and international intellectual property rights, including patents, trade secrets, copyrights, and trademarks, with an emphasis on contested matters.
 He is a recognized industry leader in software patent portfolios -- the development, procurement, sale, litigation, and licensing of software patent portfolios.

 Having worked at highly regarded international law firms, Mr. Noto brings over 25 years of big law firm experience to bear on solving client’s intellectual property problems.
 His litigation experience includes intellectual property rights litigation in the "Rocket Docket" Eastern District of Virginia, Eastern District of Texas, before the U.S. Patent and Trademark Office and U.S. International Trade Commission, as well as the Court of Appeals for the Federal Circuit.
 In addition to litigation, Mr. Noto’s work includes patent portfolio development, management and exploitation, licensing, technology agreements, and providing opinions and advice regarding patentability, freedom to practice, infringement, and validity issues.
 His experience includes both patent prosecution as well as proceedings before the Patent Trial and Appeal Board (PTAB).